sparikh099/SSMIF-Coding-Challenge-Fall-2023/README.md

 # SSMIF-Coding-Challenge-Fall-2023
 Quantitative Investments Coding Challenge

-The challenge provided one week to complete two significant projects based on the quantitative analysis of financial assets
+The challenge provided one week to complete two significant projects based on the quantitative analysis of financial assets.
 ## DataFrame Cleaning for Portfolio
 Focused on Filling missing data and deleting Unnecessary Data.